Prachi103/Machine-learning-/README.md

-# Machine-learning-
+# ML-Manual
-Machine Learning Programs
+Lab Manual of Machine Learning here are the programs that I performed during my machine learning lectures in college. :)